Aaronk41/japan_weather_alert/README.md

 # japan_weather_alert

-Built a backend system to load, clean, and merge Japanese weather datasets (precipitation, temperature, wind) from Shift_JIS CSV files.
-Automated data workflows with modular, error-handled Python functions, enabling accurate reporting and future integration into visualization dashboards and real-time alerts.
+Built a Python backend to load, clean, and merge daily weather data from the Japan Meteorological Agency, working with CSV files fully in Japanese (Shift_JIS encoding).
+Automated processing of precipitation, temperature, and wind datasets to enable reliable weather monitoring and alert generation.
+This project highlights my ability to handle multilingual data sources and develop scalable data workflows for real-world applications.